oracle/weblogic-deploy-tooling/README.md

 ```
 MBean[comma separated list of names]
 ``
-For instance, to select only the admin server named AdminServer for a Server directive, use the format Server[AdminServer].
-To select servers soa_server1 and soa_server2 from the model, the injector key use the format Server[soa_server1,soa_server2]
+To select only the admin server named AdminServer for a Server directive, use the format Server[AdminServer].
+To select servers soa_server1 and soa_server2, format the key as Server[soa_server1,soa_server2]

 The injector tool recognizes two KEYWORDS for a user list, MANAGED_SERVERS (all the managed servers in the model) and ADMIN_SERVER (The admin server in the model).